bioip/bioip.github.io/README.md

 # Biodiversity Informatics Processes

-This is the homepage for an experimental format for NSF reporting of innovation-based projects.
+This [website](https://bioip.github.io/) is an experiment in formatting and disseminating the outcomes of NSF innovation based grants like the [ABI](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=5444).